sowmyarshetty/ai-case-study/README.md

 ## Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 * Clinical Laboratories, Large healthcare organizations , including hostpitals , imaging centers and mulit speciality clinics,  Government, Rural hospitals , Veterinary
-* According to Signify Research report , Synapse PACS is among the worlds top market share.
-As of fy 2023, the total number of countries introducing the AI driven medical products and services is 100 and forecasted to 196 countries in FY2030. https://healthcaresolutions-us.fujifilm.com/who-we-are/industries-we-serve/
+* _According to Signify Research report , Synapse PACS is among the worlds top market share.
+As of fy 2023, the total number of countries introducing the AI driven medical products and services is 100 and forecasted to 196 countries in FY2030._ https://healthcaresolutions-us.fujifilm.com/who-we-are/industries-we-serve/

-* According to Signify Research Report , SYNAPSE is installed about 5800 sites worldwide .
-It has gained high praise from major hospitals  in various areas and  captured the worlds market share https://ir.fujifilm.com/en/investors/ir-materials/business-overview/main/0/teaserItems1/0/linkList/0/link/ff_presentation_202407_001e.pdf
+* _According to Signify Research Report , SYNAPSE is installed about 5800 sites worldwide .
+It has gained high praise from major hospitals  in various areas and  captured the worlds market share_ https://ir.fujifilm.com/en/investors/ir-materials/business-overview/main/0/teaserItems1/0/linkList/0/link/ff_presentation_202407_001e.pdf

 ## What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
-* The Synapse® Enterprise Imaging portfolio , Synapse® 7x , Fujifilm’s next-generation enterprise imaging solution unifies the products within the company’s Synapse portfolio — including Radiology PACS, Cardiology PACS, 3D Advanced Visualization, VNA and Fujifilm’s AI-enabled platform REiLI® — on one common viewing platform.
+* Fujifilm’s next-generation enterprise imaging solution i.e. the Synapse® Enterprise Imaging portfolio , Synapse® 7x , unifies the products within the company’s Synapse portfolio — including Radiology PACS, Cardiology PACS, 3D Advanced Visualization, VNA and Fujifilm’s AI-enabled platform REiLI® — on one common viewing platform.

-*  Integral to Synapse 7x, the Synapse Radiology and Cardiology PACS functionality is developed with ongoing direction from radiologists and cardiologists.
+* The Synapse Radiology and Cardiology PACS functionality is developed with ongoing direction from radiologists and cardiologists which is very integral to Synapse 7x

 * Fujifilm’s Synapse PACS is a robust server-side rendering solution that helps streamline diagnostic image analysis, interpretation, and reporting for radiology and cardiology studies across the enterprise.

 * REiLI platform serves as the intelligent layer between AI imaging analytics engines and AI-enabled applications like PACS.
 It is basically collaboration of AI with human and other AI .
 This platform will provide the rules of use for AI engines, the management of AI results and the distribution of results to AI use cases within clinical applications, and it also  offers an open API so providers can take advantage of third-party AI engines or their own AI work.
 Having an open platform allows other third-party AI engines to use the Synapse® platform and make their results accessible to our use cases which further strengthens the data being made available to the stakeholders.

    * REiLis open platform would trigger multiple AI engines to scan these studies to provide valuable imaging analytics .
-   * Reprioritize work list - AI findings can flag critical findings and categorize as urgent which otherwise might not be seen by a radiologist for 20, 30 minutes or more if originally not categorized as urgent
+   * AI can reprioritize work list.
+For example AI findings can flag critical findings and categorize as urgent which otherwise might not be seen by a radiologist for 20, 30 minutes or more if originally not categorized as urgent
    * AI can communicate with appropriate physicians.
-If, for example, we see a bleed in the brain of an unread study, AI can send communication out to a group of physicians so that it’s flagged as even more immediate as opposed to just being placed at the top of a worklist.
+For example, there is a bleed in the brain of an unread study, AI can send communication out to a group of physicians so that it’s flagged as even more immediate as opposed to just being placed at the top of a worklist.
    * AI will be able to help providers better care for patients in the emergency department, digesting all of the available information surrounding a patient and their history and giving it to physicians in a comprehensive view within the short amount of time they have to make critical decisions.

 * Fujifilm’s Synapse PACS is a robust server-side rendering solution that helps streamline diagnostic image analysis, interpretation, and reporting for radiology and cardiology studies across the enterprise.